IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 id: 139
 layout: recipe
 tags: [maps, geolocate, annotation]
-summary: "Make a geographic Web Annotation to provide geolocation information about a fragment of a Canvas."
+summary: "Make a geographic Web Annotation to provide geolocation information about a fragment of a IIIF Presentation API 3 Canvas."
 ---

 ### Use Case
 There is a region of interest on a Canvas that could be further described by coordinates.
-The region contains the word "Paris", and that region is to be supplemented with geolocation information of a central point in Paris, France.
+The region contains the word "Paris", and that region is to be supplemented with coordinates of a central point in Paris, France.

 ### Implementation Abstract
 An example of a Manifest that has a Canvas fragment geolocated via a geographic point.
 The word "Paris" appears on the image and the region containing the word is targeted by two Annotations.
 One Annotation supplements the fragment with the text "Paris".
-The other Annotation supplies coordinates in order to supply a geographic reference.
+The other Annotation supplements the fragment with a geographic point in central Paris, France.

 ### Implementation Notes
 * The third party [GeoJSON-LD](https://geojson.org/geojson-ld/) context is included alongside the IIIF Presentation 3 context.
 This supplies the vocabulary terms for the GeoJSON-LD Annotation bodies since the IIIF Presentation 3 context does not describe those terms.
 The field `@context` can be an array, and when it is the Presentation API 3 context must be the last item in the array.